-As you might have guessed, the lion cub represents motherhood and the ball represented the globe (yes, the ancient Chinese were more than aware that the Earth is round).
+As you might have guessed, the lion cub represents motherhood and the ball represented the globe.
 In other words, the Foo lions are gendered – the one with the cub is meant to be female and the one “ruling the world” is male.
 Ironically, both look the same and have lush manes.
 However, that just brings up the fact that most Chinese people of the time had never really seen a lion in person.

 Most notably, the gendered nature of the Foo lions speaks about the Yin and Yang philosophy in both Buddhism and Taoism.
 In that way, the two lions represent both the female (Yin – the life force of receptivity) and male (Yang – the masculine force of action) beginnings and aspects of life.
 This balance between the lions further helps them to protect the spiritual balance in the home/temple they are guarding.

 The lions will also usually have their mouths open with pearls in them (the female lion’s mouth is sometimes closed).
-This mouth detail is said to show that the lions are constantly mouthing the sound Om – a popular Buddhist and Hindu mantra that brings balance.
+The open and closed mouths of the Foo dogs are symbolic, representing the intake and outflow of breath or energy.